paymentwall/paymentwall.github.io/docs/integration-direct-brick-subscription.md

 We will automatically charge the user based on the subscription schedule.
 E.g. if you specify the product length as 1 month, we will charge the user every month.
 Next payment will happen on the same day of the next month.
 For example, if a payment happens on 30th of January, the next payment will be made in first days of March.

-Every time a user is billed, we will send a new pingback.
+Every time a user is billed, we will send a new *pingback*.

-Once the last charge happens Paymentwall will send a pingback with pingback ```type=13```,  which means the subscription is expired.
+Once the last charge happens Paymentwall will send a *pingback* with ```type=13```,  which means the subscription is expired.

+***

 ## Subscription failure

 If a user has insufficient funds or a payment fails for any other reason, Paymentwall will make 2 reattempts (3 attempts in total) to charge the user.
 [Payment Status API](/apis#section-tools-payment-status) will report active status of the subscription and ```date_next``` will contain the date of the next attempt.

 If all of the attempts fail, Paymentwall will stop the subscription.

-> Once the subscription stopped, it will no longer process an attempt to charge the user for the next scheduled payment.
+Once the subscription stopped, it will no longer process an attempt to charge the user for the next scheduled payment.

-For this event Paymentwall will send a pingback with ```type=14```, means subscription payment failed.
+For this event Paymentwall will send a *pingback* with ```type=14```, means subscription payment failed.

+***

 ## Subscription cancellation

 You can also cancel the subscription by using scripts below or using our [cancellation API](/apis#section-tools-cancellation).

-{% assign codeId = "desktop-brick-subscription-cancellation" %}
+{% assign codeId = "brick-subscription-cancellation" %}
 <div class="docs-code" id="{{ codeId }}">
   <ul class="docs-code-tabs">
     <li>